 The lemon extracts do not taste like lemon juice, so it changes the taste of recipes where it replaces juice.
 So, lemon extract cannot be used as a replacement for lemon juice in cases where heartburn or acidity plays a role.

-Please don’t use lemon extract in a drink such as a daiquiri lemon or lemonade as the substitute of lemon juice.
-That’s because acidity and sweetness have an ‘unpleasant’ taste and do not work well.
+Please don’t use lemon extract in a drink such as a daiquiri lemon or lemonade as the substitute for lemon juice.
+That’s because acidity and sweetness have an ‘unpleasant taste and do not work well.

 Lemon juice supplies luster and acidity to food.
 You can use them to add some flavor to recipes.
 Drinking pure lemon juice is a nutritious and more delicious way to taste a drink or food.
 It is also the most reliable way to increase the number of nutrients, and the extract gives little.